florisvdf/chargenet/README.md

 > ChargeNet stores electrostatic representations in an `ElectrostaticDataset` object in order to not recompute these representations during inference.
 This means that one must pass a dataframe to `predict` that is identical to the one passed to `run`.

 > [!TIP]
-> It is recommended to either precompute electrostatics for your dataset by setting `write_electrostatics_path`, that can then later be loaded using the `electrostatics_path` parameter, and/or to run ChargeNet with as many cores as possible, by setting the `n_cores` parameter.
+> It is recommended to run ChargeNet with as many cores as possible by setting the `n_cores` parameter.
 This is because the computation of electrostatics is computationally expensive.
-Computing electrostatics for a dataset with 3000 variants of 400 residues takes around an hour when using 60 cores of an AWS sagemaker ml.g5 instance.
+Computing electrostatics for a dataset with 3000 variants of 400 residues
+> takes around an hour when using 60 cores of an AWS sagemaker ml.g5 instance.
+If you plan on running multiple training experiments on the same dataset with the same configuration of computing electrostatics, consider saving precomputed electrostatics
+> of your dataset by setting `write_electrostatics_path`.
+This way, you can later load these again by setting `electrostatics_path`, avoiding recomputation.

 ### ChargeNet Parameters